-But if you’re anything like me, you also intensely dislike the thought of your earnings sitting there in the bank, earning almost no interest when you know deep down inside, you could be growing your money faster.
-Or worse: you’ve spent all your money by the month’s end and don’t know where it went.
+But if you’re anything like me, you’re also not too thrilled at the thought of your earnings sitting in the bank.
+Especially when it’s earning a barely-there interest rate, and you know you could be growing your money faster.
+Or worse yet: you’ve spent all your money by the month’s end and don’t know where it went.

 Table of Contents

 - Planting Seeds to Start Growing Your Money

 - Assessing Your Budget

 - Burhoe Insurance Solutions